 No, scooters and trikes cannot be in the same class with motorcycles.
 A separate Scooter class will be available later this season.
 A 3-wheel BRC class may be available next season.

-No, unless you sign up for the Basic Rider 2 (BRC2) or the Advanced Rider Course (ARC).
-Motorcycles are provided for you in the Basic Rider Course.
-However, if you own your own motorcycle and wish to use your own, you may do so after providing proof of insurance.
+No, motorcycles are provided for you in the Basic Rider Course.
+However, if you own your own motorcycle and wish to use your own, you may do so after providing proof of insurance and registration.